 “Without the little things in life, you don’t have the big things in life”

-Cath Hodsman is a Cotswolds-based artist who is one of the country’s foremost natural-history artists.
+Cath Hodsman is a Cotswolds-based artist and illustrator, who is one of the country’s foremost natural-history artists.
 Her passion and specialism is painting and sketching insects.
 In order to pay homage to their hidden beauty, she aims for 100% anatomical accuracy in every artistic study she produces.
 As such, she sells her work at the world-famous Natural History Museum, London.
 Through her beautiful scientific approach to her work, she has also been made a member of the prestigious, Society of Biology.
 She is also well-known for her ever-popular and unique insect painting and sketching courses.
 With these, she is a registered tutor with the Royal West of England Academy , as well as many other relevant esteemed artistic and natural history clientage and venues.

 Her work is in high demand for its illustrative value and as such, she provides work for relevant publications such as Countryfile magazine, the British Beekeeper’s Association, Leisure Painter and so on.